ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 all properties: changing a parameter for one of them also changes the parameter for all others, closing one of them also closes all others, etc.

-There is only one Protocol Property that is not entangled, i.e. it is a separate per-Connection Property for individual Connections in the group: a priority.
+There is only one Protocol Property that is not entangled, i.e., it is a separate per-Connection Property for individual Connections in the group: a priority.
 This priority, which can be represented as a non-negative integer or float, expresses a desired share of the Connection Group's available network capacity, such that an